Skip to content

 TreeNode *buildTree(vector<int> &preorder, vector<int> &inorder) {

-// Initialize hash table, storing in-order elements to indices mapping
+// Initialize hash map, storing the mapping from inorder elements to indices

 unordered_map<int, int> inorderMap;